Skip to main content

 90 and 450 are coterminal angles since 450360=90.

-To determine the quadrant in which an angle lies, add or subtract one revolution (360) until you obtain a coterminal angle between 0 and 360.
+To determine the quadrant in which an angle lies, we add or subtract one revolution (360) until we obtain a coterminal angle between 0 and 360.
 The quadrant where the terminal side lies is the quadrant of the angle.
 Quadrantal angles do not lie in any quadrant.

 Example 1.2.12.
 Determine the corresponding house and quadrant in the Star Compass.